EGI-Federation/documentation/content/en/users/compute/cloud-compute/faq/_index.md

 ### How can I pass secrets to my VMs?

-EGI Cloud endpoints use **HTTPS** so information passed to contextualise the VMs can be assumed to be safe and only readable within your VM.
+EGI Cloud endpoints use **HTTPS** so information passed to contextualize the VMs can be assumed to be safe and only readable within your VM.
 However, take into account that anyone with access to the VM may be able to access also the contextualisation information.